Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity: 1

-The Vetoquinol Enzadent Dual Ended Toothbrush is a double-headed toothbrush with one small and one larger head.
-For very small cats, the larger head may prove too much of an obstruction and you will struggle to get it between the teeth and the mouth.
+The Vetoquinol Enzadent Dual Ended Toothbrush is a double-headed toothbrush with one small and one large head.
+For very small cats, the larger head may prove to be too much of an obstruction, and you will struggle to get it between the teeth and the mouth.
 The small head should be suitable for most cats, however.
-The heads are angled to ensure that they can more effectively brush all tooth surfaces.
+The heads are angled to ensure they can reach every area.

-The Vetoquinol Enzadent is expensive compared to most other brushes and the nylon bristles can wear down quickly, but the angled heads are more convenient for brushing the tops and backs of teeth.
-Because of the large size of the second head, this brush would serve owners that have a cat and small dog that both require regular brushing.
+The Vetoquinol Enzadent is expensive compared to most other brushes, and the nylon bristles can wear down quickly, but the angled heads are more convenient for brushing the tops and backs of teeth.
+Because of the large size of the second head, this brush is ideal for owners with a cat and a small dog requiring regular brushing.

 Pros